Explorations Online

 Program introduction

-With its convenient online format this course in anthroposophical foundational studies is open and available to all interested people from around the world.
-We are gratified that so many are finding it to be a meaningful and practical way to deepen their understanding of basic anthroposophy and related arts – while also having the opportunity to consider the contemporary issues facing us in our schools and society at large.
+With its convenient online format, this course in anthroposophical foundational studies is open and available to all interested people from around the world.
+It is wonderful that so many are finding it to be a meaningful and practical way to deepen their understanding of basic anthroposophy and related arts, while also having the opportunity to consider the contemporary issues facing us in our schools and society at large.

 What you'll experience